Raising Awareness about Cancer in Primary Schools.

 The vision of KHC is “A world of hope, love and care in which people living with HIV/AIDS, TB and or cancer can live their life to its fullness” and the organization intends to combat the dramatic percentages described above by providing the skills of its own experts, volunteers, economic resources and engage communities in a series of initiatives that can increase the awareness of the cancer problem to a large audience… we are very proud to be part of it!

-“Okumanyiisa obulwadde bwa Kookolo mu baana” means raising awareness about cancer and it is a tournée of 4 performances into Kawempe Division primary schools, during the months of July and August 2018.
-The total number of beneficiaries is expected to reach 2.000 pupils.
+“Okumanyiisa obulwadde bwa Kookolo mu baana” means raising awareness about cancer and was a tournée of 4 performances into Kawempe Division primary schools, during the months of July and August 2018.
+The total number of beneficiaries reached more than 2.000 pupils.